Loxley House, Nottingham

 Loxley House is the administrative office of Nottingham City Council and an office base for the Department for Work and Pensions and Nottingham City Homes in the south of Nottingham city centre, Notts, England.
-The building is also used by the Gangmasters and Labour Abuse Authority.
+The building is also used by the Fair Work Agency.
 It is situated on Station Street, opposite Nottingham railway station and adjacent to Trent House, the former Boots print works that is now the European headquarters of the financial company Capital One.

 The building was designed by the architecture firm ORMS and constructed to provide additional space for Capital One, who had previously moved into Trent House.
 Capital One moved into the building in 2002, but it was acquired by the city council in 2009 at a cost of £22.5 million, which was about a third of its valuation in 2001.
 The council moved into the building in 2010, relocating from a number of buildings scattered around Nottingham city centre.